The-Bioinformatics-Group/kordia_pathway_analysis/README.md

 To initialize the database, I ran "prokka --setupdb" before I finally ran "prokka combined-revcomp-unitig-1-2.fasta --outdir ksp --usegenus --genus Kordia"

 -Oskar

+###April 21, 2016

+Added a script that strictly counts the number of named genes in a genbank file.
+I named it "find_genes.sh" and renamed the script that previously had the same name to "find_unique_genes.sh" instead.
+It better reflects the function of the script that way.

+-Oskar